Devetashka Cave

-Devetàshka cave (Деветашката пещера) is a large karst cave around 7 km east of Letnitsa and 15 km northeast of Lovech, near the village of Devetaki on the east bank of the river Osam, in Bulgaria.
+Devetàshka Cave (Деветашката пещера) is a large karst cave around 15 km southwest of Letnitsa and 15 km northeast of Lovech, near the village of Devetaki on the east bank of the river Osam, in Bulgaria.
 The site was continuously occupied by paleo-humans for tens of thousands of years, served as a shelter for a variety of animal species during extensive periods and is now home to nearly 30,000 bats.

 Location

-Devetashka cave is located approximately 2 km from the village of Devetaki.
+Devetashka Cave is located approximately 2 km from the village of Devetaki.
 A narrow path by the river leads from the village to the cave.
 It can also be accessed directly via Road 301 along a 400 m long dirt road and a concrete bridge.
 Now part of a public park, that includes a waterfall, the 2 km long karst cave formed from the dissolution of soluble rocks, characterized by sinkholes and an underground river.
-It is rich in speleothems, stalagmites, stalactites, countless rivulets and majestic natural domes.
+It contains a large number of speleothems, stalagmites, stalactites, rivulets and natural domes.

 The site is 35 m wide and 30 m high at the entrance.
 The cave widens after around 40 m, forming a spacious hall with an area of 2400 m2, a height of 60 m that can reach up to 100 m.
-Several large openings in the ceiling allow daylight to lighten the vast interior, due to commercial use of the site during the 1950s.
+Several large openings in the ceiling allow daylight in due to commercial use of the site during the 1950s.

 Rediscovered in 1921, excavations began only in the 1950s and revealed almost continuous human occupation since the late Paleolithic.
 Earliest traces of human presence date back to the Middle Paleolithic around 70,000 years ago.
 The site also contained one of the richest sources of Neolithic cultural artifacts (6,000 to 4,000 BC).